pkarsy/NonVolatile/README.md

 - In contrast with avr-libc EMEM variables they are not updated with code upload.
 If the initial value is important you can use the trick of a "guard" variable (see examples).
-- Reading an eepromVar variable should be fast, as the value is cached in RAM, but writing is slow (about 3ms), due to EEPROM write.
+- Reading an eepromVar variable should be fast, but writing is slow (about 3ms), due to EEPROM write.
 This can be important in time critical code.
 - If you want to declare an array of eepromVar variables, use the eepromArray type.
 - Every eepromVar variable eats some RAM, in addition to the EEPROM space